XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 }
 ```

-If your input file uses this feature, then you can simply tell html2pdf to interpret the relevant set of rules:
+If your input file uses this feature, then you can simply tell pdfHTML to interpret the relevant set of rules:

 ```java
 ConverterProperties props = new ConverterProperties();